10 Sports Stars Who Became Actors

 Arnold Schwarzenegger

-Before he became one of the most famous action stars of the 20th century, Arnold Schwarzenegger was a champion bodybuilder.
-From his roles in “The Terminator” films to “Conan the Barbarian,” he was the ultimate symbol of the muscled action hero.
+Before Arnold Schwarzenegger became one of the most iconic action stars of the 20th century, he built his reputation as a world champion bodybuilder.
+His unmatched physique and discipline made him the perfect choice for larger-than-life roles.
+From The Terminator franchise to Conan the Barbarian, Schwarzenegger defined the era of the muscled action hero.

 Vinnie Jones